danknights/mice5035/tutorials/02_qiime/README.md

 ### Background
 QIIME is a comprehensive tool for doing microbiome analysis.
 This tutorial is just an introduction to the QIIME tool to allow you to try running a few commands and viewing the output.
+QIIME2 provides more options for visualizations but performs mostly the same core analyses and has a steeper learning curve.

 ### Setup
 1. Connect to MSI